MrTalentDev/rust-smart-contract/README.md

     runtime::ret(_destination);
 }
 ```
+We can split this Entry Point up to make it easier to understand. \
-Here we create a new purse named "destination" in the Smart Contract's context:
+### First, it creates a new purse named "destination" in the Contract's (C1) context:
 ```
     // create a new purse to later be stored in the contract's named keys let destination: URef = system::create_purse();
 ```
-Then we add the newly created "destination" purse to the Contract's named keys:
+### Then adds the newly created "destination" purse to a new Vault Contract's (C2) named keys:
 ```
     let named_keys = {
         let mut named_keys = NamedKeys::new();